-Registering a new database connection is quite easy in Pentaho, and any new database connection is automatically published as JNDI data source as well.
+Every new database connection registered in Pentaho is automatically published as JNDI data source.

-The JNDI datasource name is a common used feature in JavaEE enviroment, where a connection name can be used in external tools (if proprely configured), solving maintenance problems when JDBC connection parameters changes.
+The JNDI datasource is a common feature in JavaEE.
+Basicly a connection name can be used as alias in external tools, solving maintenance problems when JDBC parameters changes.

-You can register a new data source directly from Pentaho Business Intelligence portal (Press File->Manage->Data sources..) or using the Administration console provided with the default installation in the folder administration-console.
+A new data source can be directly registered from Pentaho Business Intelligence portal (Click File->Manage->Data sources..) or from Pentaho Administration console (provided with the default installation in the folder administration-console).